 Accessories and Components:

-The air conditioning system comes with the following accessories (the asterisk items are sold separately).
-Use all of the installation parts/accessories to install the air conditioner.
+The air conditioning system comes with the following accessories.
+Use all of the installation parts and accessories to install the air conditioner.
 Improper installation may cause the equipment to fail, or result in water leakage, electrical shock, or fire.